charlesbel/Microsoft-Rewards-Farmer/README.md

   - Download Chrome WebDriver : https://chromedriver.chromium.org/downloads
   - Place the file in X:\Windows (X as your Windows disk letter)
 * MacOS or Linux :
+  - `apt install chromium-chromedriver`
-  - `brew cask install chromedriver`
+  - or if you have brew : `brew cask install chromedriver`
 * Edit the accounts.json.sample with your accounts credentials and rename it by removing .sample at the end
 * Run the script